bjsc/cswhjiang.github.io/_posts/2015-10-13-Roperator.md

 $$

-You can find torch implementation in the `rop` branch of [nn](https://github.com/cswhjiang/nn) on my github.
+You can find torch implementation in the `rop` branch of [nn](https://github.com/cswhjiang/nn) on my github and example [here](https://github.com/cswhjiang/nn/blob/rop/doc/rop.md).

 ## Reference
 1. Pearlmutter, Barak A. "Fast exact multiplication by the Hessian."
 Neural computation 6.1 (1994): 147-160.